hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Get rid of print statements in export
 - [ ] Automatically export a 'color coding legend' for all documents as an additional tab
 - [ ] Add filters to xlsx output sheets
+- [ ] There is a function in export_settings to create the full_disclaimer---ideally there should be no functions in settings files
+- [ ] Eliminate the 'Effective Date' column in export--maybe only add 'Document Date' into the abstract if it appears???

 ### File Management To Do